THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Next we drove out of town for the Colo-I-Suva park, where we spent an hour hiking through the jungle.
+We drove out of town for the Colo-I-Suva park, where we spent an hour hiking through the jungle.
 There were several pools and waterfalls along the way, including a rope swing!
 There were several men jumping off and doing flips, shouting “FIJI STYLE!”
 Kyle took a turn “American style”.
-We also saw several mongooses (Mongeese?) on the hike.
+We also saw several mongooses (mongeese?) on the hike.

 On the way back we stopped at a restaurant called Eden near the US embassy and had drinks and dinner.
-I had a really awesome passion mohito, while be guys enjoyed Fijian beers.
+I drank a passion mojito, while the guys enjoyed Fijian beers.
 We shared kokoda (a fish appetizer), and two pizzas, one with shrimp and cilantro and the other with an Indian chicken.

 Saturday we woke up early and took off on a grand adventure.
 We drove to a small village called Navai, at the base of Mount Tomanivi (or Victoria).
 We took the direct route from Suva, going straight north and through the interior of the island.
-For the first hour we were on a paved road, but the rest of the four and a half hour drive was through jungle on a gravel road.
+For the first hour, Kyle drove on a paved road, but the rest of the four and a half hour drive was through the jungle on a gravel road.
 Google maps estimated 3 hours, and we don’t even want to know what it did to the rental car!
 Kyle’s phrase of the day was “we’ve got to be getting close”.

-Navai is at an elevation of roughly 2,372 feet, and from the village you hike 4.5 km and climb 600m (2,000 feet).
+Navai is at an elevation of roughly 2,372 feet, and from the village, you hike 4.5 km and climb 600m (2,000 feet).
 It took us 2 hours and 15 minutes and it was HARD.
-The first 40 minutes or so up to the rest stop was a gradual up hill slope that we took fairly quickly.
+The first 40 minutes or so up to the rest stop was a gradual uphill slope that we took fairly quickly.
 From that point, it started to rain.
 The trail is steep and very technical, and the mud didn’t help.
-We summited at 2:15 pm, and even though it was cloudy we enjoyed the view of all the other mountains around us.
-Supposedly on a clear day you can see out to the neighboring islands.
+We summited Mount Tomanivi at 2:15 pm, and even though it was cloudy we enjoyed the view of all the other mountains around us.
+Supposedly on a clear day, you can see out to the neighboring islands.

 Going down was tricky and slippery with everyone slipping and falling at least once, even our guide!
 Since we had to take it slow for the mud we took another 2.5 hours to get down.